jroller33/react-playground/README.md

 # ✨

 This is a sandbox for reactJS.
-Each branch has a different src folder, so if you run `npm start` and then switch between different branches, you can quickly switch between different react apps in the same window.
+Each branch has a different src folder, so if you run `npm start` and then switch between different branches, you can quickly switch between different react apps on the same server.

 <!-- # Getting Started with Create React App